Whitman Park, Camden

-Whitman Park is a neighborhood in Camden, New Jersey.
-Located north of Woodlynne, Whitman Park has a population of 6,574.
+Whitman Park is a neighbourhood in Camden, New Jersey.
+Located north of Woodlynne, Whitman Park has a population of 6,981.

 Whitman Park is a crime and drug-infested neighborhood.
 However, businesses have started to move into Whitman Park in recent years.
 Due to high crime and murder rates, police have installed gunshot-recording microphones in Whitman Park.
 In 2015, the city of Camden submitted a redevelopment plan for the neighborhood.
 It is home to a substantial Polish American community, centered around the St. Joseph's Church.